maartenba/maartenba.github.io/_posts/2016-11-15-exploring-memory-allocation-and-strings.markdown

 <p class="notice">
   <strong>Quick note:</strong>
   What would be the better thing to use: <code>""</code> or <code>string.Empty</code>?
 From what we learned so far, <code>""</code> would be interned, which means it will only be stored in memory once, right?
 Right!
 There is one downside however: each time we use <code>""</code>, the intern pool is checked which spends some precious CPU time.
 If we use <code>string.Empty</code>, we're passing around the object reference instead which means no extra memory is allocated and no extra CPU cycles are wasted checking the intern pool.
+However, starting from .NET 4.5, the compiler no longer emits `ldstr ""` but `ldsfld string [mscorlib]System.String::Empty`, essentially automatically using `string.Empty` when the source code just uses `""`.
 </p>

 Let's geek out a little bit.
 We can double-check the string literals using [dotPeek](http://www.jetbrains.com/dotpeek),  exploring the Portable Executable (PE) metadata tree.
 The full list of unique strings is added in the `#Strings` and `#US` (for **U**ser **S**trings) metadata streams.